 I have included a number of verified signature exemplars that span the short period Gus Grissom was signing autographs, as well as Autopens, secretarials, pre-prints and…Continue

 Even though I review hundreds of space and aviation autographs every month for clients including RR Auction, JSA, SGC, PSA and others, I always enjoy looking at cool items.
-Every once-in-a-while something comes along that really knocks me out of my chair... and this X-15…Continue
+Every once-in-a-while something comes along that really knocks me out of my chair... and this X-15 multi-signed photo is one of them.

 At Steve Zarelli Space Authentication, I review thousands of autographed astronaut photos every year.
 Also, as a collector for over 15 years, I have seen many, many more.